Quantum Realism Part I. The Observed Reality

 5. To cause physical events.
 The strength of the quantum field at each point is the probability that a physical event will occur there (3.9.3).

-Figure 5.2 depicts the quantum field as the vibrating surface that causes our physical world.
+Figure 5.2 envisages the quantum field as the vibrating surface that causes our physical world.
+Note that the picture shows a two-dimensional surface, but the quantum field fills three-dimensional space and sets values in a non-physical fourth dimension.

 QR5.1.
 Gravity Rules